 Mulching

 Another great way to conserve water in the garden is by mulching.
 Mulching covers the soil with organic materials such as bark, wood chips, straw, or leaves.
-Mulching helps to reduce water evaporation and helps to keep the soil cool and moist.
+It reduces water evaporation and keeps the soil cool and moist.
 It also helps prevent weeds from germinating and keeps the ground debris-free.

 Drip Irrigation